andrasq/node-qfputs/Readme.md

 ## Notes

-- The included Fputs.FileWriter depends on `fs-ext`, which is a C++ extension
+- The included Fputs.FileWriter tries to use `fs-ext`, which is a C++ extension.
+  If fs-ext is not installed, the output file will not be locked for writes.